observIQ/bindplane-agent/config/google_cloud_exporter/mongodb_atlas/README.md

 Environment=MONGODB_ATLAS_PRIVATE_KEY=otel
 ```

-After restarting the collector, the configuration will attempt to use the configured public and private key.
+After restarting the agent, the configuration will attempt to use the configured public and private key.

 ```bash
 sudo systemctl restart observiq-otel-collector